ezchinonso/block-pension/README.md

 On retirement - which can be anytime, the beneficiary has the option of choosing to withdraw their pensions as annuities or withdrawing all of their pension/benefits at once.

-# 👩🏻‍💻 Development
+## 👩🏻‍💻 Development
-Prerequisites
+* Prerequisites
-Node v10.21.0
+* Node v10.21.0
-Truffle v5.1.30 (core: 5.1.30)
+* Truffle v5.1.30 (core: 5.1.30)
-Solidity - 0.6.0 (solc-js)
+* Solidity - 0.6.0 (solc-js)

-# 🏝 Setup
+## 🛠 Setup
-Clone the repo using git clone https://github.com/ezchinonso/block-pension cd block-pension and run npm install in the root directory of the project.
-To run the frontend, cd into the client directory - yarn install and yarn start to start up the development server.
+* Clone the repo using git clone https://github.com/ezchinonso/block-pension
+* cd into block-pension and run `npm install` in the root directory of the project.
+* To run the frontend, cd into the client directory - `yarn install` and `yarn start` to start up the development server.

-# ✅ Testing
+## ✅ Testing
-You can run the tests by running truffle test from the root directory of the project.
+You can run the tests by running `truffle test` from the root directory of the project.

-reentrancy
-denial of service
+Note: Smart contracts are deployed on ropsten testnet.